Agroclimatology

 Bio

-I am currently a soil science PhD student at the University of Alberta.
-I hold a main focus on agricultural greenhouse gas emissions and related climate change resilience.
-My research primarily involves working with both greenhouse gas flux data alongside mathematical ecosystem and crop models to inform the sustainable management of agroecosystems.
+I am currently a PhD candidate in soil science at the University of Alberta.
+My main research focuses are on agricultural greenhouse gas emissions and related climate change impacts.
+Primarily working with greenhouse gas flux data alongside mathematical ecosystem and crop models to inform the sustainable management of agroecosystems.

 Research Interests